microsoftgraph/microsoft-graph-docs-contrib/concepts/workbook-error-codes.md

 # Error codes for Workbooks and charts APIs in Microsoft Graph

 This article describes error codes that are returned by the Workbooks and charts APIs in Microsoft Graph when a request sent through the API fails.
 For more details about error responses and resource types in Microsoft Graph, see [Errors](/concepts/errors.md).
-For details about handling error responses from Excel APIs in Microsoft Graph, see [Error handling for Excel APIs in Microsoft Graph](workbook-error-handling.md).
+For details about handling error responses from Excel APIs in Microsoft Graph, see [Error handling](workbook-error-handling.md).

 ## Error code